Allen County Public Library Genealogy Center

 Fold3 is the web's premier collection of original US military records, including many from the US National Archives.
 Subscription required.

-Search over 1 billion genealogy records to discover your family history.
+Search over 1 billion genealogy records to discover one's family history.
 Subscription required.

 This website includes histories, transcriptions, surnames, home of the Texas friendly email list and family histories.
 A great place for beginners and professionals!